MiDataInt/mdi-desktop-app/docs/options/startup-flags.md

-If checked, the MDI web server will launch in `Developer Mode`, which provides access to powerful code development tools within the web interface.
+If checked, the MDI web server will launch in `Developer Mode`, which provides access to powerful code development tools embedded within the web interface.
 End users should leave this option unchecked.

 ### Quick Start